Equality, Diversity and Inclusion (EDI)

 Is the Morris Federation able to give advice on disability discrimination?
 If not, are you able to give us advice about where we might find out more about this?

-The various websites (below) do not appear to show a legal need for clubs to adhere to the sort of regulations enforceable in recruitment and work or education, however, it will be clear to the reasonable person that some disabilities can be adjusted for and others will simply not work in a Morris environment; the officers of the club may need to take a view on this and see what sort of involvement can be offered and what role a person can take.
-Expecting to dance may not be reasonable but there are many other vital roles in a club that could be fulfilled e.g. a beast or other character is a good addition and a team project to develop a role would be a good direction to take, it would be hoped that the person involved would feel included, even central to the team’s look.
+The various websites (below) do not appear to show a legal need for clubs to adhere to the sort of regulations enforceable in recruitment and work or education, however, it will be clear to the reasonable person that some disabilities can be adjusted for and others will simply not work in a Morris environment.

-Your constitution may inform you of the limits of your membership content and you should apply these to everyone.
-A constitution review may be required so the team can discuss this in full and come to a consensus.
+Your constitution may inform you of the rules for membership selection and you should apply these to everyone.
+A constitutional review may be required so the team can discuss this in full and come to a consensus.

 You can also read more about it at: